"You don't have to give up the foods you love"

 Gathering a cult foodie following

 Sarah's recipes tick every box so it’s not surprising that after she launched her Facebook page, Sarah’s Recipes AUNZ, in December 2016, she had more than 7,000 fans within just three months.
+You can also follow her instagram feed at Sarah's Recipes.

 Not only do people love her food, they love the results.
 “They tell me, ‘Because of you, I can have my treats and still lose weight’, but I just provide the recipes.
 They do the work.”
 Anyone still doubting that a person who eats muffins can lose weight and keep it off only has to look at Sarah’s own success.

-Learning to to manage emotional eating
+Learning to manage emotional eating

-She and her former husband and their her daughter, Alyssa, had just returned from 16 months living in Chile, South America.
+She and her former husband and their daughter, Alyssa, had just returned from 16 months living in Chile, South America.
 “I had really struggled there.
 Alyssa was only two, I missed my family, my husband was away working a lot and I did a lot of emotional eating.
 I used to lunch all the time with the other expat ladies.
 Everything seemed to revolve around food and alcohol, and eating healthily was expensive.”

 "I wanted to help my members access my recipes and to make sure even those who aren’t confident cooks can follow them."

-Becoming a Coach and helping others
+Becoming a WW Coach and helping others

-The ups and downs of weight maintenance
+Ups and downs of weight maintenance

-Her recent success was winning the 'Regional Coach Back to Goal' in the Healthy Life Awards.
 The top of Sarah’s Goal range is 71kg.
 Last year, she crept up to 73kg.
 “It wasn’t healthy – and it was a bad look for a Coach.
 I felt like a fraud in front of my members,” she says.

 “I wasn’t being kind to myself.
 I’d been through a divorce, I’d been helping Alyssa, now 10, with her emotions, and I didn’t give myself positive talk.
 There are times when life just becomes too difficult.
 I let myself go and went under.”